Salman8932/2NDS-SpaceFaculty-HandsOn/README.md

 Repository Structure

-- docs/: Documentation and resources.
+- Documentation and resources.
-- code/: Code snippets for coding lessons.
+- Code snippets for coding lessons.
-- materials/: Supplementary materials like presentation slides.
+- Supplementary materials like presentation slides.
-- tests/: Test procedures and results.

 Getting Started

-- Refer to docs/ for workshop instructions.
+- Refer to documentation for workshop instructions.
 Ensure you have the necessary hardware and tools.

 Contributing
 - Feel free to contribute via pull requests to enhance the workshop.